1 888 370 6765

 • Turn on Dark Theme or Dark Mode.
 This darkens the color scheme of your device, reducing screen brightness and intensity.

-• Use Airplane Mode when you don’t need cell service.
+• Use Airplane Mode.
 Airplane Mode turns off Bluetooth, Wi-Fi, and cellular service/data, meaning your phone will stop automatically searching for signals.
 You can still use Bluetooth and Wi-Fi while in Airplane Mode by turning them on manually, so this setting is especially useful for travelers who don’t have cell service while overseas.

 • Turn off Adaptive Brightness or Auto-Brightness.
 This will cause your phone to stop automatically adjusting the screen brightness according to the ambient lighting of your environment.
 Instead, manually set your screen brightness to keep it as dim as possible at all times.
 On iOS, you can quickly adjust screen brightness through the Control Center.
 On Android, drag down from the top of your screen and use the slider to change your screen brightness.
 For more information, click these links: Android, iOS.